aaronlmatch/aaronlmatch.github.io/_pages/about.md

 **Happenings**

+December 2022: Presented a talk at the AGU Fall Meeting entitled "Revisiting the ozone response to global warming" in the session on Stratospheric and Tropospheric Composition Changes: Observations and Modeling of Special Events, Feedback Mechanisms, and Long-Term Trends.

 November 2022: Presented at the Columbia University SEAS Colloquium in Climate Science: "Understanding how stratospheric ozone responds to global warming".
 Thanks to Simon Lee and Lorenzo Polvani for helping arrange the visit.

 November 2022: Visited Professor Peter Hitchcock and numerous undergraduate mentors at the Earth and Atmospheric Sciences department at Cornell University, where I presented recent work: "Understanding how stratospheric ozone responds to global warming".